westl5/UFM/README.md

 - Ryan Xu ([@RyanXu02] (https://github.com/RyanXu02))

 ## Technologies
-**- ESP-32 Microncontroller - Allows communication between sensors and sends mouse commands to the user's PC over bluetooth** **- Pixart PAJ7025R3 MOT Sensor - Used to track an 850nm IR LED reference for mouse cursor movement** **- MPU6050 IMU - Used to capture gestures from the user for mouse clicking and scrolling** **- DRV2605L Haptic Motor Driver - Drives a small haptic erm motor to give prompts to the user**
+- ESP-32 Microncontroller - Allows communication between sensors and sends mouse commands to the user's PC over bluetooth**
+- - Pixart PAJ7025R3 MOT Sensor - Used to track an 850nm IR LED reference for mouse cursor movement
+- MPU6050 IMU - Used to capture gestures from the user for mouse clicking and scrolling
+- DRV2605L Haptic Motor Driver - Drives a small haptic erm motor to give prompts to the user

 ## Gallery